learn-static/foundations-2-markdown/intro-markdown.md

 - Lists, e.g. numbered lists and unordered lists
 - Images
 - Hyperlinks
-- Blockquotes
+- Block quotes

-For this learning exercise, we will learn how to use headings, paragraphs, line breaks, emphasis, lists, images, and hyperlinks.
+We'll cover everything in this list during this learning exercise.
-To learn how to use other parts of the Markdown syntax visit [Markdown Guide](https://www.markdownguide.org/cheat-sheet/).
+To learn how to use other parts of the Markdown syntax not covered here visit [Markdown Guide](https://www.markdownguide.org/cheat-sheet/).

 **Why use Markdown?**
 - It can be fast to use while writing webpage content
 - It is used all over the place.
-It's a standard used by GitHub and other tools people use reguarly to communicate over the Internet.
+It's a standard used by GitHub and other tools people use regularly to communicate over the Internet.
 - It converts easily to HTML
 - It is future-friendly.
 This means Markdown within a plain text file that has the file extension `.md` can be opened and used by any current day or future computer program.
 There is no reason to worry about outdated versions of your plain text files.